FabianGentner/blockip/documentation/source/endpoints-blacklist.rst

     Lists all active blacklist entries.

     :status 401: If the user is not logged in.
-    :status 403: If the user lacks the role `apps/blockip/reader`.
+    :status 403: If the user lacks the role *reader*.
     :status 200: Otherwise.